-New homes are considered for their whole-of-life costs, including operation and maintenance efficiency.

-Sustainability and Resilience

-Our housing is environmentally, culturally, socially and economically sustainable, and resilient to anticipate future challenges

-Make Every Dollar count

-Create design efficiencies that generate savings which can be directed towards building more homes.

-All materials used to construct the units is selected to be low maintenance and durable to minimise any future ongoing maintenance.
+VALUE Design optimises the potential of homes to retain their value over time and increase social, environmental and economic benefits.
+Whole of lifecycle approach New homes are considered for their whole-of-life costs, including operation and maintenance efficiency.
+Sustainability and Resilience Our housing is environmentally, culturally, socially and economically sustainable, and resilient to anticipate future challenges Make Every Dollar count Create design efficiencies that generate savings which can be directed towards building more homes.
+All materials used to construct the units are selected to be low maintenance and durable to minimise any future ongoing maintenance.
 This development is designed with the latest modern design, but understated to minimise the developments ability to date.
 This design is done to maximise its sustainability initiatives to benefit its future usage.
 Selected products for construction along with methods of construction are stream lined as far as possible so as to not affect the function of the development, but reduce cost to enable efficient use of funds.

-COLLABORATION

-Provide our knowledge and guidance while allowing our partners to innovate and deliver their best outcomes.

-A Good Partner

-Develop genuine relationships and strong partnerships conducive to innovation and a sense of shared purpose.

-Place Making

-Our housing is well integrated with other investments and initiatives in a place.

-Continuous Improvement

-To make the next project better than the last through learning from others, our experiences and incorporating new practices.
+COLLABORATION Provide our knowledge and guidance while allowing our partners to innovate and de eliver their best outcomes.
+A Good Partner Develop genuine relationships and strong partnerships conducive to innovation and a sense of shared purpose.
+Place Making This development is a good response to the Our housing is well integrated with other investments and initiatives in a place.
+Continuous Improvement To make the next project better than the last through learning from others, our experiences and incorporating new practices.

-This development is a good response to the ongoing need to provide more housing for seniors in the immediate area.

 This development is well suited to fit into the current area with minimal to no impact on future growth and value, and will be able to integrate well with any future Seniors Housing development produced in the area in the near future.

-We are always exploring areas where we can improve our developments to provide a better place to live, interact and grow.
+Design (designe